Rangers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers are 9-4 in games they were listed as the moneyline favorite (winning 69.2% of those games).
+- The Rangers have won nine of the 14 games they were favored on the moneyline this season (64.3%).

-- The Rangers have an implied moneyline win probability of 53.5% in this contest.
+- Based on this contest's moneyline, the Rangers have an implied win probability of 60.8%.

-- Texas has combined with opponents to hit the over on the total 14 times this season for a 14-6-1 record against the over/under.
+- Texas has played in 22 games with an over/under set, and have combined with its opponents to go over the total 15 times (15-6-1).

-- The Rangers have had a run line set for just two outings this season, and covered in both.
+- The Rangers have had a run line set for just two contests this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.